MuKnSys/watcher-dsl-beta/README.md

 ## Dependencies

-A more detailed specification of the DSL can be found [here](https://docs.google.com/document/d/1gDyuC78L_BdqCin9_N_iAUvyHVA-v0WEXEdTiFYO6q4).
+You can find [here](https://docs.google.com/document/d/1gDyuC78L_BdqCin9_N_iAUvyHVA-v0WEXEdTiFYO6q4) a more detailed specification of the DSL.

 A repository for domain specific language
 #### preview: